proofit404/dependencies/docs/why.md

 At first glance, this class is a better solution than before.
 Indeed, this code has several advantages.

-1. **At first glance high level methods even more readable.** There are no nosy arguments or variables.
-Only nice named methods.
+1. **At first glance high level methods even more readable.** Noisy arguments and variables went away.
+Only methods with nice names stayed.
 2. **Simple code reuse.** With inheritance, we can override any method on any layer of abstraction in the system.
 We can add any number of methods or attributes is the child classes.
-Looks like it is a very reasonable approach.
+Looks like it is a reasonable approach.

 But this code hides quite a few problems underneath the false premise of understandability and cleanness.